 Here in Boston, we finally had a day that one could call “Spring-like.”
 It was warm (a whole 52 degrees!), people were walking around without jackets, and there was a general feeling of “I really hope we are done with the snow” filling the air.

-Along with this, a number of my clients are cleaning up their AdWords accounts and getting ready for the spring and summer months ahead.
+Along with this, a number of my clients are cleaning up their Google Ads accounts and getting ready for the spring and summer months ahead.
 For some industries, nothing really changes when the temperatures go up, but for a lot of seasonal businesses and merchants, there is plenty of updating to do within their accounts.

 A few of my clients sell different types and styles of clothing.
 In the fall and winter, we primarily target items like sweaters, coats, scarves, hats, mittens, etc. But now we’re focusing on typical spring and summer clothing – dresses, skirts, shorts, and bathing suits.
 You want to make sure that more of your budget and time are going towards the items that people need for these seasons.